w3c/Guide/process/predicting-milestones.md

 A face to face meeting can be a helpful way to build social bonds and to start off new work.
 For a newly chartered group, there is a minimum notice period for a first meeting.

->
-First f2f meeting
+> Time: First f2f meeting
 : There is a set minimum period of [eight weeks](/policies/process/#GeneralMeetings) for announcement of a face to face meeting.
 {:.time}

->
-First f2f meeting
+> Tips: First f2f meeting
 : Propose a date and location of the first meeting, in the materials sent for AC review.
 This gives more notice, and allows the mandatory notice period to overlap with the AC review period.
 >
   Allow sufficient time for group members to organize travel and obtain legal review before the first f2f meeting.